imor/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 ## Task 1: Universal Compaction

-In this chapter, you will implement RocksDB's universal compaction, which is of the tiered compaction family compaction strategies.
-Similar to the simple leveled compaction strategy, we only use number of files as the indicator in this compaction strategy.
-And when we trigger the compaction jobs, we always include a full sorted run (tier) in the compaction job.
+In this chapter, you will implement RocksDB's universal compaction, which is in the tiered compaction family of strategies.
+Similar to the simple leveled compaction strategy, we use the number of files as the indicator in this compaction strategy.
+When we trigger compaction jobs, we always include a full sorted run (tier).

 ### Task 1.0: Precondition